AustinT/latex-templates/README.md

 # latex-templates
-A collection of templates I've made for LaTeX
+A collection of templates I've made for LaTeX.
+Feel free to download and use as you'd like!